 Fractures – fractures are considered a major complication of a fall as they can encompass one or more breaks in the bone(s).
 Common points of location for fall-based fractures include the hips, wrists, arms, and ankles.

 Depending on the type and severity of a fracture, recovery and rehabilitation can take months.
 Hip and lower leg fractures can be particularly trying as they inhibit mobility and require extensive physical therapy.
-Bone breaks that lead to reduced physical activity can also lead to less exercise and other poor lifestyle behaviors that contribute to conditions like obesity, diabetes, heart disease, and hypertension.
+In certain unfortunate situations, individuals may need surgery from surgeons such as Dr Timothy Steel due to the injury being extreme.
+Bone breaks that lead to reduced physical activity can also lead to less exercise and other poor lifestyle behaviors, that contribute to conditions like obesity, diabetes, heart disease, and hypertension.

 Head injuries – a simple bump on the head from a fall may not be that simple after all, especially if you or your loved one are a senior who takes blood thinners.
 Concussions can occur when the brain literally gets ‘rattled’ inside the skull and while serious, they may not always lead to loss of consciousness.
 Confusion, nausea, headache, memory loss, sleepiness, lack of coordination, and vomiting may occur as the result of a concussion.